 Paleoindians made tools from animal bone and stone.
 Awls and needles made from bone, along with thread made from animal sinew, were used to make warm clothing from mammoth and mastodon skins (see illustration at left).
 Stone tools such as axes, knives, and spear-points were used to kill and butcher the big animals.

 One type of spear-point, the Clovis point, was made with a groove, called a flute, on both sides.
-The flute allowed a more secure hafting of the point to the spear shaft, and also increased the penetrating power of the spear.
+The flute may have allowed a more secure hafting of the point to the spear shaft, and also might have increased the penetrating power of the spear.
 This technological innovation improved the efficiency of the hunter's spear, making it a better weapon for taking the big-game animals of the Ice Age.
-The fluted point was a Native American invention - the people living in Europe and Asia at the time didn't use the technique.

 A Clovis Point